DataFire/Integrations/integrations/generated/azure_monitor_metrics_api/README.md

 ### MetricValue
 * MetricValue `object`: Represents a metric value.
   * average `number`: the average value in the time range.
-  * count `integer`: the number of samples in the time range.
+  * count `number`: the number of samples in the time range.
 Can be used to determine the number of values that contributed to the average value.
   * maximum `number`: the greatest value in the time range.
   * minimum `number`: the least value in the time range.
   * timeStamp **required** `string`: the timestamp for the metric value in ISO 8601 format.